atraspe/file-transfer/README.md

 - OOP.
 Midway through development, I decided to take the OOP path.
 It's daunting at first but it was a nice introduction to putting the knowledge into practice.
 I know when I learn more about the power of OOP, I'll be able to better my initial approach.

+- Reasearch and problem solving.
+Tons of it.
+The ability to scour the web and read through lots of articles/blogs on a specific topic that I'm not familiar with and solve the problem I'm faced with.

 ## Developer
 * Art Traspe